-This Category measured how Entities follow through the execution of the contracts they award.
-This very critical Category was often ignored as the procurement process was erroneously perceived to have ended once the contract was signed and so Entities were paying very little attention to Contract Management/Administration.
+This very critical category was often ignored as the procurement process was erroneously perceived to have ended once the contract was signed and so Entities were paying very little attention to contract management.
 The Entities were to demonstrate their appreciation of contract execution from the planning and mobilisation stage through implementation and supervision to contract closure or disposal stages.
-The Entities were to show evidence of all the Reports that were required to be issued at each of these stages.
+The Entities were to show evidence of all the reports that were required to be issued at each of these stages.

-In 2021, the overall score was 55.71% for this Category compared with 73.35% in 2020.
+In 2022, the overall score was 66.24% for this category compared with 55.71% in 2021.